 - If you can’t go all the way back, then pick a spot which will be easy for you to continue your journey (this might mean being dropped off at a train/bus station or a motorway junction).

 No special equipment is required to fly XC just your usual flying kit.
 As you progress you’ll gradually accumulate some of the following kit:

 - Modern GPS varios usually have thermal assistants, can display both the wind direction and your ground speed and can really help flying XC.
-They can also create an igc track log which can be uploaded to the XCL or Leonardo (free .
-KML files can be loaded into google earth).
+They can also create an igc track log which can be uploaded to the XC League, XContest or Leonardo.
+KML files can be loaded into google earth.

 - Mapping – electronic moving maps with a GPS make navigating air space a lot easier than reading a map from the air.
-Common mapping kit includes: XC Soar and LK8000 which are free programs which can be loaded onto Android phones or Kobo’s (e-ink devices), FlySkyHy (iphone only), Oudie 4 vario’s.
+Common mapping kit includes: XC Track and XC Soar which are free programs which can be loaded onto Android phones or e-ink devices (like Kobo’s), FlySkyHy (iPhone only) and dedicated devices like XC Tracer Maxx or Oudie 5 vario’s.

 - Compass – useful for flying out of a cloud if you accidentally get sucked into the white room.

 - Tracking device – livetrack24 can be downloaded for free onto android phones or comes as part of FlySkyHy.
-Alternatively dedicated devices like Spot trackers and Garmin inReach can be set up on livetrack24 and XC retrieve too.
+Alternatively dedicated satellite tracking (like Spot trackers and Garmin inReach mini) can be set up on livetrack24.
+Register all your tracking devices with XC Retrieve.

 - Water supply – not required when you first start but as flights get longer you’ll probably want to invest in a camel Bak / Platypus.

 - Some toilet roll – for when you land very far away from a toilet.

 - Retrieve sign – may help with getting a hitch back.